mochoy/personal-site/src/assets/blog/how_to_land_an_internship/how_to_land_an_internship.md

 School gets way more interesting and fun and you begin to learn more and more after realizing that the school material barely scratches the surface of what's actually happening.
 You go far beyond the textbook and end up getting a much more valuable and enriching educational experience at no extra cost, just motivation and background!

 ### New Grad Compensation

+As you complete more and more internships, you become a much more competitive applicant with valuable experience and and strong skillsets.
+Being a strong, competitive applicant gives you much more negotiation power to earn higher NG TC (total compensation).
+A company is of course going to prefer someone with more relevant industry experience and has previously proven themselves to be a successful engineer and will offer a higher TC accordingly.

+Additionally, you'll look more attractive to not only a one company, but many more.
+You'll begin to collect competing offers that opens up your options but also provides tons of leverage for negotiation.
+Most companies don't budge too much on TC, but once competing offers are introduce, things just got serious.
+It's common for NGs to negotiate their TCs up by tens of thousands, sometimes even over 100k, from competing offers.

+### Return Offers

+Strong performers duri

 ### Career Growth